rugarciap/Turbo-Boost-Switcher/README.md

 You can download the binary application or the source code to compile it with XCode.

 Once downloaded/compiled, just unzip and double click on your “Turbo Boost Switcher.app”.
+If using macOS Sierra, before running move the decompressed app to other folder or it won't run.

 If you see a message saying the app “can’t be opened because it is from an identified developer”, then you need to change your settings to allow not-signed apps to be installed.
 Go to your System Preferences->Security and Privacy and mark the option “Anyhwere”.
 Try again, it should work.